Learning Outcomes

 Retention and Storage of Accounting Records

 Firms must securely store all accounting records for at least six years from the date of the last entry.
-This includes client ledgers, cash books, bank statements, reconciliations, and records of bills.
+This includes client ledgers, cash books, bank statements, reconciliation statements, transfers journals, deposit records, VAT ledgers, and central records of bills.
+Electronic records must be backed up and be capable of being reproduced promptly in printed form; paper records must be protected against unauthorised access or loss.

 Key Term: retention of accounting records